vmathm/Imago-English-v2/README.md

 * Mount code (.:/app) for live reloads
 * Persist SQLite database inside a named volume (db_data)

-#### 4. Seed users
-Run scripts/seed_users.py to create a user for each role for testing purposes.
-Production only allows users to login via Google API.

 ## Project Start Date